data-mechanics/course-2016-fal-proj/anuragp1_jl101995/README.md

 #### Statistical Analysis Results

+##### Statistical Analysis 1: Weather and Station Usage
-For statistical analysis #1, we found the folllwing results:
+We found the folllwing results:

 * Correlation between precipitation and subway usage is -0.0781896796422 with a p-value of 0.0478418069172
 * Correlation between temperature and subway usage is 0.0205902690486 with a p-value of 0.602825476302